mhmohona/mwparserfromhell/README.rst

 you can install the latest release with ``pip install mwparserfromhell`` (`get pip`_).
 Make sure your pip is up-to-date first, especially on Windows.

+For those who prefer to use `conda`, the parser can also be accessed through the `conda-forge` channel.
+To easily install it using conda, simply run the command ``conda install -c conda-forge mwparserfromhell``.
+This option is especially beneficial for those who manage their Python environments with conda.

 Alternatively, get the latest development version::

     git clone https://github.com/earwig/mwparserfromhell.git